griddbnet/Documentation/docs/gettingstarted/webshell.md

 # Quick Start

-To get started with GridDB, we have provided a sandbox of the GridDB server.
+To get started with GridDB, we have prepared a sandbox of the GridDB server.
 You can get a quick rundown of the GridDB CLI from [GitHub](https://github.com/griddb/cli/blob/main/Specification_en.md) and from this [blog](https://griddb.net/en/blog/griddb-community-edition-v4-6-new-features/).

 We have pre-loaded some containers for easy access.
 These containers are called: `Cereal`, `c001`, `t001`, `WeatherStation`, and `InstrumentLog`.
 Of these containers, `t001`, and `InstrumentLog` are the [Time Series Containers](/architecture/data-model/#type).

 To query these containers, you can use either SQL or TQL.
 If you are unfamiliar with TQL, it is the query language used by GridDB.
-It very similar to SQL but has some key differences; you can read more about TQL in this [blog](https://griddb.net/en/blog/griddb-query-language/) and [technical document](https://www.toshiba-sol.co.jp/en/pro/griddb/docs-en/v4_6/GridDB_TQL_Reference.html).
+It very similar to SQL but has some key differences; you can read more about TQL in this [blog](https://griddb.net/en/blog/griddb-query-language/) and [technical document](/tqlreference/tql-syntax-and-calculation-functions/).

 As a rapid fire, here are some examples of commands you can run now to get your feet wet with the shell: